 Plan to use technology to keep attendees engaged.
 In today’s digital world, most people are used to seeing graphics or videos to support the words they hear.
 Appeal to that mindset and incorporate audiovisuals when planning your meeting.

 Computers projected onto large screens and Smart Board presentations that encourage interaction are a welcome change from the standard lengthy PowerPoint presentations.

 One point on technology — be sure to test it out first.
 The last thing you need is to get flustered because the laptop isn't working or you can't run through your visual aids when you need them.
 If technology isn't your forte, have someone else do a run through before the meeting.
 It'll definitely save you time and keep you on schedule if you do a little prep work ahead.

 Send out a Meeting Summary

 Within a day after the meeting, send out a brief summary of what was discussed.
-Disseminate this via email to all those in attendance, those that were unable to attend the meeting, and those that need to be informed.
+It's a good idea to follow up with an email to all those in attendance, those that were unable to attend the meeting and anyone else who may need to be informed.
 Also include any action items, specifying who is responsible for each item as well as the due date.